Stefano Casiraghi: Death

 Casiraghi was killed in an offshore powerboat racing accident off the coast of Monaco near Cap Ferrat on 3 October 1990 while defending his world offshore title.
 He was 30 years old and had planned to retire after the race.
 Only weeks earlier, he had survived an accident when his boat blew up off the coast of Guernsey.

 There were three to four-foot wave conditions on the race course, which caused Casiraghi's 42-foot catamaran, Pinot di Pinot, to flip.
 Traveling at ca. 150 km/h, it did not have a full canopy, and experts who studied the accident have said that Casiraghi would most likely have survived the accident had the boat been equipped with one.
 As a result of his death, safety laws became more stringent; a safety harness and closed hull became compulsory, as was a twin hull design for boats.
-Races now take place close to the harbor where waves are gentler, which is policed off for safety reasons as boats are no longer allowed to drive near the course.
+Races now take place close to the harbour where waves are gentler, which is policed off for safety reasons as boats are no longer allowed to drive near the course.

 Of the accident, Anne Edwards wrote that Casiraghi and his copilot, Patrice Innocenti, had been "trying to make up for time they had lost earlier in the race when they had stopped to rescue a pilot whose vessel had caught fire."
 Innocenti survived the accident.
 He was pulled from the water and taken to Monaco's Princess Grace Hospital.

 Casiraghi's funeral was held in Monaco's Cathedral of St. Nicholas eight years after Princess Grace's funeral in the same place.
 Casiraghi is buried in the Chapelle de la Paix in Monaco, which is also the resting place of his wife's paternal grandfather, Prince Pierre of Monaco.